openstack-infra/system-config/doc/source/sysadmin.rst

 unreasonable or impossible.

 There are two sections in each file, `disabled` and `disabled:children`.
-Due to te multi-cloud nature of the ansible inventory, a hostname cannot be counted on to be unique, so each cloud instance is listed in the inventory by its UUID with a group created for its hostname.
+Due to the multi-cloud nature of the ansible inventory, a hostname cannot be counted on to be unique, so each cloud instance is listed in the inventory by its UUID with a group created for its hostname.
 If you want to disable a cloud instance by name, you need to put its name in `disabled:children`.
 If you want